 Nylon might look like natural grass, but it does not respond the same as the real thing.
 It is used to produce secondary thatch in high-end synthetic turf products and also for putting greens.

-Polypropylene is the least expensive artificial grass material.
-It has a finer texture, so it is more realistic looking.
+Polypropylene is the least expensive material.
+It has a finer texture, so it is the most realistic looking artificial grass.
 However, it is also the least durable, least resilient, and least heat-resistant.
 Under prolonged heat, the blades can become deformed.

 Nonetheless, this material is popular for home putting greens because it has a softer roll.
 And because it is lightweight and flexible as well as affordable, it is also popular with people who want to use artificial turf grass for creative indoor or outdoor projects.